w3c/wai-audiences/_audiences/designers.md

 ## Take a Free Course

-The **[Digital Accessibility Foundations - Free Online Course](/fundamentals/foundations-course/)** page introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates.
+The **[Digital Accessibility Foundations - Free Online Course](/fundamentals/foundations-course/)** page introduces a self-paced course from W3C WAI for designers and others.
 It is designed **for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
 The course is free, with optional certificate.

 ## More